Subsets of rectifiable curves in Banach spaces I: sharp exponents in traveling salesman theorems: Introduction

-To show that the exponents in Theorem \ref{t:main} are sharp and to prove Proposition \ref{t:pq}, we construct Koch-snowflake-like curves in \S\ref{sec:examples}.
-While the examples of sharpness for \eqref{e:nec-2} and \eqref{e:suff-2} can be built inside any two-dimensional subspace of $\ell_p$, the examples for sharpness of \eqref{e:suff-p} and \eqref{e:nec-p} require curves that extend outside of every finite-dimensional subspace of $\ell_p$.
+To show that the exponents in Theorems \ref{t:main} and \ref{t:main2} are sharp and to prove Proposition \ref{t:pq}, we construct Koch-snowflake-like curves in \S\ref{sec:examples}.
+While the examples of sharpness when $\min(p,2)=2$ or $\max(2,p)=2$ can be built inside any two-dimensional subspace of $\ell_p$, the examples of sharpness when $\min(p,2)=p\neq 2$ or $\max(2,p)=p\neq 2$ require curves that extend outside of every finite-dimensional subspace of $\ell_p$.
 This is plausible, because we know the critical exponent in any finite-dimensional Banach space is 2 by the Analyst's Traveling Salesman Theorem in $\RR^n$ and bi-Lipschitz equivalence of norms in finite dimensions (see \S\ref{sec:finite-dimensional} for details).
 Thus, it is natural to expect examples showing sharpness of an exponent $p\neq 2$ to live in infinite dimensions.